jasa/oocd-tool/README.md

 [![Upload Python Package](https://github.com/jasa/oocd-tool/actions/workflows/python-publish.yml/badge.svg)](https://github.com/jasa/oocd-tool/actions/workflows/python-publish.yml)
 # oocd-tool
-### A flexible configuration and remote contol tool for openocd.
+### A flexible configuration and remote control tool for openocd.

 This tool was made to create a wireless development environment for a project.
 It can hopefully be useful to someone else and any suggestions or ideas there can improve the tool are welcome.